Internal Links

 philosophy of life are about.

 images, but there is never any glimpse of the person behind them.
-The sites could be computer generated and you don't get any idea of what
+When I first entered amateur astronomy there were loads

-owner is really like.
-People seem terrified of revealing what they really think these days.
-We apparently, have Free Speech, but when
+the site owner is really like.
+Perhaps this is because people seem terrified of revealing what they really think these days, hiding

 a general rule I've found that the most politically correct people, on the surface, are the most scheming